Gurpartap335/Data-Structures/src/main/java/lecture/sorting/README.md

 - time complexity
 - space complexity(memory usage)
 - - in-place algorithm
-    directly operates on the inputted data.
+    directly operates on the input data.
     original dataset destroyed. less safe
     space-efficient bcz the algo only need a tiny bit of extra space in memory.
 - - out-place: don't operate directly on the original dataset instead make new copy of it. safer